atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 100
 100

 ##### 3. Do triggers exist for PWD among the applicants and/or selectees for any of the career development programs?
-(The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
-If “yes”, describe the trigger(s) in the text box.
-Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+(The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

-1. Applicants (PWD) Answer No
+> a.
+Applicants (PWD)
+>> Answer: No

-    2. Selections (PWD) Answer No
+> b.
+Selections (PWD)
+>> Answer: No

-3. Do triggers exist for PWTD among the applicants and/or selectees for any of the career development programs?
-(The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
-If “yes”, describe the trigger(s) in the text box.
-Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+#### 4. Do triggers exist for PWTD among the applicants and/or selectees for any of the career development programs?
+(The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

-    1. Applicants (PWTD) Answer No
+> a.
+Applicants (PWTD)
+>> Answer: No

-    2. Selections (PWTD) Answer No
+> b.
+Selections (PWTD)
+>> Answer: No

 _N/A_